PoliXDev/File-Conquer/README.md

+File Converter

-The program is a File Converter with a graphical interface developed in PyQt5 that allows:
+A file conversion application with a graphical interface developed in PyQt5.

 Main Features
+Text and Documents
 Convert Excel to CSV

 Convert Word to PDF

+Images and Graphics
+Convert JPG to PDF

-Convert images (JPG/PNG) to PDF
+Convert PNG to PDF

 Convert JPG to PNG

+Convert PNG to JPG

+Convert PNG to AVIF

+Convert PNG to SVG

 Convert WEBP to PNG

+Convert AVIF to PNG

 Convert SVG to PNG

 Convert SVG to PDF

-Convert PNG to JPG
+Requirements
+Python 3.6+

+PyQt5

+pandas

+docx2pdf

+Pillow (PIL)

+numpy

+potrace (for SVG conversion)

+Installation
+bash
+Copiar
+Editar
+pip install PyQt5 pandas docx2pdf pillow numpy pip install pypotrace  # For PNG to SVG conversion Setup
-To correctly display the background images in the program:
+To properly display background images in the program:

 Create a folder named assets in the project directory.

-Place all the image files inside the assets folder.
+Place all image files inside the assets folder.

-Ensure the main program file is located outside the assets folder, in the root directory of the project.
+Ensure the main program file is located outside the assets folder, in the project's root directory.

-code created by:
+User Interface
+The application features a modern and user-friendly interface, including:

+Startup screen with animation

+Conversion type selector organized by categories

+Input/output file selection

+Progress bar to track conversion

+Status messages with visual feedback

-Daniel Ruiz Poli
+Developed by: Daniel Ruiz Poli
-ConquerBlocks Academy
+Academy: ConquerBlocks

-version: 2.8
-date: 18/12/2024
+Version
+3.9
+Date: March 2024